 Good for: a great all-round education, with every opportunity for a child to find his or her particular talent and then run with it.
 There’s loads going on, and lots of freedom within to explore and discover.
 The facilities are fantastic, and the pupils are encouraged to make the very most of them.
 While there are various entry points, there’s a great opportunity there for real continuity.
 The presence of a number of overseas boarders really gives the College an international feel that I think is a huge advantage.

 Not for: Boarding clearly isn’t for everyone, but boarders and day pupils are completely integrated.
 Class sizes are small, which is good, but it is a big place — which some students will relish and others might not enjoy so much.

 Don’t take my word for it!
-The Prep School Open Morning is Saturday 11 November, 9.45am.
+The Prep School Open Morning starts at 9:45am on Saturday 10 Nov.
 And in the meantime, you can always request a prospectus and see what it’s like for yourself.
 They’re always happy to answer questions and show you round.